Died Pretty

-Died Pretty, sometimes The Died Pretty, is an Australian alternative rock band founded by mainstays Ron Peno (lead singer) and Brett Myers (lead guitarist and backing vocalist) in Sydney in 1983.
-The band was briefly called Final Solution.
+Died Pretty, sometimes The Died Pretty, were an Australian alternative rock band founded by mainstays Ron Peno (lead singer) and Brett Myers (lead guitarist and backing vocalist) in Sydney in 1983.
 Their music started from a base of early electric Bob Dylan with psychedelic influences, including The Velvet Underground and Television.
 They were managed by John Needham, who is the owner of Citadel Records, their main label.